 Laurie her husband, August, and their children live in Northeast Wisconsin.
 Their property features a greenhouse, a root cellar, a canning pantry, and a couple of ponds.

-She covers gardening, preparedness, alternative energy, natural remedies, and so much more.
+She covers gardening, preparedness, alternative energy, natural remedies, and more.
 Their home, designed by her husband, is Green Built and Energy Star certified.

-They have an open house scheduled annually, so if you'd like to see the inner workings of a homestead to decide if it's right for you, it's the perfect opportunity.
+They have an annual open house, so if you'd like to see the inner workings of a homestead to decide if it's right for you, it's the perfect opportunity.

 Not So Modern Housewife

-Bonnie at Not So Modern Housewife believes that anyone can homestead, whether they live in urban areas or on acreage.
+Bonnie at Not So Modern Housewife believes that anyone can homestead, whether in urban areas or on acreage.
 She writes about raising livestock, gardening, recipes, and being self-sufficient.

 She lives on 5 acres, but she's not off the grid, as she likes having internet, electricity, running water, and other typical creature comforts many of us enjoy.
 Bonnie is a wealth of knowledge on raising pigs, ducks, chickens, and goats.